 How to Obtain Items in the Public Record

-Wendy Hobday Haugh’s articles, short stories, and poems have appeared in more than three dozen national magazines, including Woman’s World, Mature Years, American Profile, ByLine, Highlights for Children, Hopscotch, Boys’ Quest, and Children’s Digest.
+Wendy Hobday Haugh’s articles, short stories, and poems have appeared in more than three dozen national magazines, including Woman’s World, Mature Years, American Profile, ByLine, Hopscotch, Boys’ Quest, and Children’s Digest.
 Since 2013, her personal stories have appeared in 5 Chicken Soup for the Soul anthologies.
 Three additional stories (about the cats who have deigned to live with her) will appear in Chicken Soup for the Soul: My Very Good, Very Bad Cat, due out in February 2016.

 QUERY LETTERS THAT WORKED!
 Real Queries That Landed $2K+ Writing Assignments

 Peek over the shoulders of highly successful freelance writers to see how they earn thousands per article!
 The query letter is the key!